1. Introduction

 3.4.1.
 Publish term URIs

-Linked term URIs MUST be included in published datasets. prefLabels MAY be included.
+Linked term URIs MUST be included in published datasets.
+The term’s prefLabel SHOULD be included as a literal value alongside the URI.

 Consumers of the dataset should have access to linked terms.
-This requirement is in accordance with Schema.org Application Profile for NDE § implementation-of-the-nde-network-of-terms.
+This requirement is in accordance with Schema.org Application Profile for NDE § reference-terms.